pagkly/Zed/Investopedia3/What Is Over-Collateralization (OC).md

 [Securitization](https://www.investopedia.com/terms/s/securitization.asp) is the practice of transforming a collection of assets, such as loans, into an investment, or security.
 Ordinary bank loans such as home mortgages are sold on by the banks that issue them to financial institutions that then package them for resale as securitized investments.

 In any case, these are not liquid assets but interest-producing debts.
-In financial terminology, they are [asset-backed securities](https://www.investopedia.com/terms/a/asset-backedsecurity.asp) (ABS).
+In financial terminology, they are [[asset-backed securities]](https://www.investopedia.com/terms/a/asset-backedsecurity.asp) (ABS).
 Almost any kind of debt may be securitized include residential or commercial mortgages, student loans, car loans, and credit card debt.

 ### Credit Enhancement

-A key step in the securitization of products is determining the appropriate level of [credit enhancement](https://www.investopedia.com/terms/c/creditenhancement.asp).
+A key step in the securitization of products is determining the appropriate level of [[credit enhancement]](https://www.investopedia.com/terms/c/creditenhancement.asp).
 This refers to risk reduction to improve the credit profile of the structured financial products.
 A higher credit profile leads to a higher credit rating, which is key to finding buyers for securitized assets.

 Investors in any securitized product face a risk of default on the underlying assets.
 Credit enhancement can be thought of as a financial cushion that allows the securities to absorb losses from defaults on the underlying loans.